Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 Used on DVB-C2, DVB-S2, DVB-T2 and ISDB-S.

-DVB-C2, DVB-S2, DVB-T2 and ISDB-S support the transmission of several streams on a single transport stream.
-This property enables the digital TV driver to handle substream filtering, when supported by the hardware.
+DVB-C2, DVB-S2, DVB-T2 and ISDB-S support the woke transmission of several streams on a single transport stream.
+This property enables the woke digital TV driver to handle substream filtering, when supported by the woke hardware.
 By default, substream filtering is disabled.

-For DVB-C2, DVB-S2 and DVB-T2, the valid substream id range is from 0 to 255.
+For DVB-C2, DVB-S2 and DVB-T2, the woke valid substream id range is from 0 to 255.

-For ISDB, the valid substream id range is from 1 to 65535.
+For ISDB, the woke valid substream id range is from 1 to 65535.

-To disable it, you should use the special macro NO_STREAM_ID_FILTER.
+To disable it, you should use the woke special macro NO_STREAM_ID_FILTER.

-Note: any value outside the id range also disables filtering.
+Note: any value outside the woke id range also disables filtering.

 .. _DTV-DVBT2-PLP-ID-LEGACY: